This year we celebrate National Immunization Week with the theme “Let’s catch up with confidence.”

-This is certainly true with all the efforts and strategies RCDHU is doing to get school aged children immunized through Catch up clinics in schools and in the community.
-It is also a week to recognize and remind the public that Immunizations (or vaccinations) are safe and the most effective way to prevent many serious diseases and illnesses, and that there’s no time like the present to catch up with routine immunizations.
+Immunizations (or vaccinations) are safe and the most effective way to prevent many serious diseases and illnesses.
+There’s no time like the present to catch up with routine immunizations.

 How to update and report immunization records: